Virginia Field Hockey | No.3 Virginia organizes JMU on Sunday - ExBulletin

 Match notes

-- Virginia is no. 3 in the NFHCA for the season and week 1 survey
+- Virginia is number 3 in the NFHCA -for the season and week 1 survey

 - Virginia has been arranged in the top 10 of the NFHCA survey since the week 1 survey of the 2022 season